-Taking into account the government restrictions, the Fluvius Economic Group implemented actions to maintain business continuity in order to protect the health and safety of its staff, customers and contractors, including enhancing to a maximum extent the possibility for its (primarily administrative) staff to work from home.
-However, the scope and duration of the Covid-19 spread after the date of this Base Prospectus remains a major factor of uncertainty.
-Possible flare-ups of the virus might once again trigger restrictive measures being imposed by the public authorities, negatively impacting economic activities, energy consumption in general and the Fluvius Economic Group's financial position specifically (e.g. because of decreasing revenues due to decreasing energy consumption volumes, additional non-budgeted expenses to counter the impact of the virus, etc.).
+Possible flare-ups of the virus might once again trigger restrictive measures being imposed by the public authorities, negatively impacting economic activities, the energy consumption in general and the Fluvius Economic Group's financial position specifically (e.g. because of decreasing revenues due to decreasing energy consumption volumes, additional non-budgeted expenses to counter the impact of the virus, etc.).
+It may furthermore cause delays in the completion of the investment programme and operational activities of the Fluvius Economic Group.
 Investors should, however, note that the bulk of Fluvius Economic Group's cash flows and financial performance is realised within a well-defined regulated context.
-Revenue decreases due to a reduction of energy consumption might affect the Fluvius Economic Group's liquidity position, but such revenue decreases as a consequence of volume differences (i.e., the differences between volumes estimated ex ante in the tariff proposals submitted to the regulator and the actual volumes registered ex post) are in principle fully recoverable in subsequent tariff periods.
+Revenue decreases due to a reduction of energy consumption might affect the Fluvius Economic Group's liquidity position, but such revenue decreases as a consequence of volume differences (i.e., the differences between volumes estimated ex ante in the tariff proposals submitted to the regulator and the actual volumes registered ex post) are in principle fully recoverable in subsequent tariff periods, although the risk remains that these volume differences would not be adequately compensated if Covid-19 were to impact economic activities again going forward.
+Over the course of the financial year ended 31 December 2020 and the half-year period ended 30 June 2021, the most significant consequences for the Fluvius Economic Group were, from an operational perspective, among other things, disruptions and delays of various operations (including regular infrastructure work, the roll-out of smart meters, the switch of public lighting to LED and the conversion from low-calorific to high-calorific gas) and problems in its supply chain (e.g. for the roll-out of its smart metering devices).
+As at the date of this Base Prospectus, most restrictions on operational activities are lifted and, hence, previous operational delays have been eliminated.

-The Issuer will closely monitor these developments and take all appropriate measures if and when necessary to ensure business continuity, health and safety, and sound financials.
-As at the date of this Base Prospectus, however, there is significant uncertainty as to the medium- and long-term effects of the Covid-19 pandemic on the global economy and the degree to which this will impact the Fluvius Economic Group.
+The Issuer continues to closely monitor these developments and will attempt to take all appropriate measures if and when necessary to ensure business continuity, health and safety, and sound financials.
+As at the date of this Base Prospectus, however, there still is some uncertainty as to the medium- and long-term effects of the Covid-19 pandemic on the global economy and the degree to which this might impact the Fluvius Economic Group in the future.